 Of Special Note: Try your skills at the two "human powered" disc golf courses on the property.
 In the winter, there's skijoring (dogs pull you while you glide along on cross country skis), dog sledding and snowshoeing.

 Innkeeepers' Recommendations for Other Green Businesses Around Town: Restaurant/food co-op Hackberry's Bistro in La Crosse serves all organic food.
 In nearby Viroqua, travelers will find a multitude of eco-friendly businesses, including the historic Public Market that is open year-round.
-In Sparta, there's Southern Fried Glass, a glass-blowing studio in a rehabbed building with a gallery for people to watch the glass blower at work.

 Their Green Story: This historic B&B makes good use of the natural air conditioning supplied by Lake Michigan, with guests enjoying views of the sunrise over the lake.
 The owners here, Rita and Dave Nelson, are very committed to the "Buy Local, Buy Wisconsin" philosophy, with local farmers' markets their favorite haunts.
 The inn has new energy efficient windows and the building has been newly insulated.

 Of Special Note: Dave Nelson, along with son Aaron, makes good use of his woodworking shop to create many of the beautiful antique reproduction furniture pieces in the inn.
 The wood is walnut, salvaged after being cut down along fence lines of farmlands in their native Iowa.